MoneyTransfers

 Getting the right IBAN code

-If you are sending or receiving an international payment using the services of your bank, it is vital that you provide the correct IBAN.
 Even one incorrect digit or character could cause your transfer to bounce back to your account, be severely delayed, or even be deposited in the wrong account - which is extremely difficult to reverse once completed.

 Always double-check

-It’s crucial that you double-check you have the right details when sending money, and have provided the correct details when receiving a payment.
+You must double-check you have the right details when sending money, and have provided the correct details when receiving a payment.

 Countries that use IBANs

 The IBAN system is currently used in Europe, the Caribbean, Middle East and North Africa, to help banks ensure international money transfers are processed correctly and in a safe and timely manner.
-If you are sending money to any country in any of the aforementioned regions, you will likely need to provide an IBAN code.

 Do IBANs look the same in every country?

-IBAN format and structure differs from country to country.
-IBAN details for every region are described in the official IBAN registry.
-Online resources such as the IBAN Structure and Examples guide, provide a list of examples of how each country formats these codes: read more here.
+Online resources such as the official IBAN Structure and Examples guide, provide a list of examples of how each country formats these codes.

 The accuracy of an IBAN is crucial for anyone sending money overseas using an International Bank Account Number.
-For this reason, IBAN checkers are an invaluable tool that can be used to verify banking information.

-Fees for using IBANs
+Fees for using IBAN's

 If you are looking for an IBAN because you are sending money abroad, it’s worth considering all your options for international transfers and what overall charges you are facing.

 A poor exchange rate can add up to hundreds or even thousands lost in fees to your bank or transfer provider, so checking to make sure you are getting a good rate is the first step anyone sending money abroad should take.
-In general, banks are known to have less competitive exchange rates and higher transfer fees than most money transfer operators.

 Additionally, with some transfer providers, you don’t need to go through the hassle of providing multiple details and bank codes for your recipient.
-You also have the option of sending funds via cash or even paying into a mobile eWallet using your recipient’s phone number or email address.

 Find out how much you could save on your money transfer today